 I could go on.
 But you get the gist.
 How can we change the situation?
 I don’t know.
 Most travellers to India complain about how difficult the process of applying for an Indian visa is for them.
 But I really hope that our government works to improve the strength of our passport.
 Should I be happy that we moved 3 measly points up in the recent update?
 After all, there are 1.2 billion of us and it is time we fixed this issue for our future generations.

 Are Indians racially discriminated when travelling outside the country?
 But are we racists as well?

 The answer to both the above questions, unfortunately, is an astounding yes.
 I wish I could tell you that I have never been racially discriminated against but that would be a lie.
 It has happened to me around the world and I know it will continue to happen as long as I live.
 My brown face routinely gets singled out at airports for an extra security check while others are not even asked to remove their coats.
 Am I being petty writing about it?
 But like I said before unless you write about it, how can we bring about a change to a problem that shouldn’t actually be a problem?
-Casual racism should not be taken for granted and no one should be given the ability to form prejudices about me on the basis of my skin color.
+Casual racism should not be taken for granted and no one should be given the ability to form prejudices about me on the basis of my skin colour.
 You cannot assume that I can’t pay for a room in your fancy hotel or pay for my own food based on the colour of my skin.
 I agree that my fellow Indians are partly to blame for that.
 But still, it is not acceptable and it is time we finally move from the era of white privilege and other forms of privilege.